MatthiasRLalisse/lobbylinks/README.md

 There are two main data objects: the `LobbyData` object, which handles queries to the LDA database (https://lda.senate.gov/api/) and exports results to spreadsheets, and the `LobbyLinks` object, which packages a number of natural language processing routines used to extract links between lobbyists and congressional/Senate members.

 The links to legislators depend on a database maintained by GovTrack, ProPublica, and a number of other organizations (https://github.com/unitedstates/congress-legislators).
-To update the legislators inventory, download the most recent versions of the following files from `congress-legislators` and insert them into the folder `lobbylinks/resources`.
+To update the legislators inventory, download the most recent versions of the following files from `congress-legislators` and insert them into the folder `lobbylinks/resources`:
+* legislators-current.csv
+* legislators-current.json
+* legislators-historical.csv
+* legislators-historical.json

 ### Installation
 Run the following commands in sequence: